Elvis10ten/notes/src/2025-1a-intro-algorithm.md

 > incremental method (using insertion sort) and design-and-conquer (using merge sort).

 ### Loop invariants
-A loop invariant is a property or condition that holds true before and after every iteration of a loop.
+A <bmark>loop invariant</bmark> is a <pmark>property</pmark> or <pmark>condition</pmark> that holds true <ymark>before and after every iteration</ymark> of a loop.
 It is a useful tool for understanding the correctness of an algorithm.

 It consists of three parts:
-1. **Initialization**: Prove that the invariant is true <bmark>before the first iteration</bmark>.
+1. **Initialization**: Prove that the invariant is true <ymark>before the first iteration</ymark>.
-2. **Maintenance**: Prove that if the invariant is true before an iteration, it remains true <bmark>before the next iteration</bmark>.
+2. **Maintenance**: Prove that if the invariant is true before an iteration, it remains true <ymark>before the next iteration</ymark>.
-3. **Termination**: At the end of the loop, the <bmark>invariant along with the termination condition should imply the correctness of the algorithm</bmark>.
+3. **Termination**: At the end of the loop, the invariant along with the termination condition should imply the correctness of the algorithm.

 ### Insertion Sort
 Insertion sort is a sorting algorithm that builds the final sorted array one item at a time.